andrewshrout/andrewshrout.github.io/viz_page.md

 ### 1. US Race and Historical Outliers [Link](https://public.tableau.com/app/profile/andrew.shrout/viz/RaceintheUSA/AMERICASDIVERSITYMIX)
 <img src="images/diversity.png?raw=true"/>
-Where is the diversity in American and why?
+Where is the diversity in American and what are the historical reasons for that?

 ### 2. Powerlifting: A Historical Comparison of Sexes [Link](https://public.tableau.com/app/profile/andrew.shrout/viz/MaleandFemalePowerliftingAcrossTime/Dashboard1)
 <img src="images/powerlifting.png?raw=true"/>